kendy92/lForm/README.md

 # lForm

-lForm is a PHP framework to help you buil a secure form with less time consuming.
+lForm is a PHP framework to help you build a secure backend form with less time consuming.

 ## Installation